Algebraic dynamic programming

 0 0 0 1 0

 We can see that there are two paths of length 2 from node 1 to node 3.
-But doesn’t this operation seem familiar?
-It should.
+These are \( (1, 2, 3) \) and \( (1, 5, 3) \).
+Is the shape of this computation familiar?
 The way we use this adjacency matrix is very similar to how we used the Count semi ring earlier.
+This is because just like we generalized edge weights (and subgraph weight) to any semi ring, we can do the same for a graph’s adjacency matrix.

-If we consider a graph where the weights live in some semi ring, and we consider its adjacency matrix where the components are those weighs, and we observe the successive powers of this matrix, what do they mean?
+If we consider a graph where the weights live in some semi ring, the appropriate adjacency matrix is one where the components are those weighs; this is simply a change of representation.
+One obvious question to ask ourselves is: what does matrix multiplication mean?

-In fact, this gives a way to compute the same kind of things the Floyd-Warshall algorithm would let us compute.
+In fact, taking this matrix’s powers will compute the same kind of things the Floyd-Warshall algorithm would let us compute.
 Before we understand why, let’s do some more experiments on this construction:

 Let’s take a graph where the weight of each edge is the name of the edge.
-We will be using the free semi ring.
+To encode arbitrary data in the matrix, we will be using the free semi ring.

 struct Edge